Siege of Luxembourg (1684): Attack

 From the 14 May, both sides started a mine war, while above ground the attackers were exposed more and more to the fire of the defenders.
 The latter dug tunnels to undermine the offensive positions and allowed these to collapse.
 The besiegers especially came under fire from the redoubts, which therefore became the main target of the guns.
 On 18 May the French gained entry to one of the partly underground passages of Redoubt Mary, and embittered close combat ensued.
 The next day, the French expelled the defenders from the redoubt.
 The Spanish had prepared to blow up the position before leaving, but this failed.

-After Redoubt Berlaimont came under heave fire for three days, this too was evacuated by the Spanish in the night of 21 May.
+After Redoubt Berlaimont came under heavy fire for three days, this too was evacuated by the Spanish in the night of 21 May.
 The attackers now had the entire covered passage under their control, and could now move their guns close to the city.
 From 24 May, the fortifications in the main area of attack came under massive gun and mortar fire.
 On 25 May the Spanish were driven out of the interior covered passage after heavy fighting.
 A mine detonated by them killed many attackers.

 French sappers started to undermine the walls and to damage them through underground explosions.
 Thus, on 27 May the Counter-Guard Barlaimont was damaged and then stormed by French troops.
 They were repulsed later, but managed to blow up the position.
 On 29 and 30 May the Spanish withdrew from further posts which had become indefensible.
 Meanwhile, the French miners continued working.
 On 31 May the defending troops were withdrawn to the main wall.
 Bastion Barlaimont was also in danger of being taken by an attack after the work by French miners.